-THE GLASGOW SCHOOLSPARE RESEARCH EXCELLENCE FRAMEWORK 2014
+THE GLASGOW SCHOOL PARE RESEARCH EXCELLENCE FRAMEWORK 2014

 The Seven Lochs Wetland Park

 Masterplan and Visioning Study

 How can endangered species and landscape be protected, by the formation of a proposed wetland park of international significance, whose very creation is reliant on developer contributions from the construction of new housing within the curtilage of the park?

+Submitted by Nick Walker Output No. 1

 OUTPUT

 Collective Architecture were appointed by Glasgow and Clyde Valley Green Partnership in October 2010, to undertake a Masterplan and Visioning Study for the area of Gartloch and Gartcosh.
 The area had formed the basis of a number of studies which provided a detailed understanding of the area's hydrological significance, documented its unique wildlife and heritage, and which investigated the area's potential for new homes.
 However, all of this work had been undertaken by various independent disciplines, at different times, which lead to a diverse and unrelated series of outputs.

-Collective Architecture's remit was to bring all of this information together, to form a single overarching vision for the area as a wetland park, which sought to promote the area's unique character, protect and enhance the existing heritage and natural heritage, and which considered the area as a whole in terms of its hydrology, heritage and recreational importance.
-As the study progressed, it became evident that integrating development from the outset would help to ensure the success and viability of the proposals for a wetland park.
+Collective Architecture's remit was to bring all of this information together, to form a single overarching vision for the area as a wetland park, which sought to promote the area's unique character, protect and enhance the existing heritage and natural heritage, and which considered Gartloch and Gartcosh as a whole in terms of its hydrology, heritage and recreational importance.
+As the study progressed, it became evident that integrating development from the out set would help to ensure the success and viability of the proposals for a wetland park.
 If housing was to be built by private developers on land identified for development, principles could be developed for integrating housing into the park.
 Working with these principles, developers would realise that integrated design could be achieved without additional cost, which in turn would make their properties more appealing to prospective purchasers.

 Research Question -

 How can endangered species and landscape be protected, by the formation of a proposed wetland park of international significance, whose very creation is reliant on developer contributions from the construction of new housing within the curtilage of the park?

+Title

-Title The Seven Lochs Wetland Park
+The Seven Lochs Wetland Park

 Submission No.

+01

+Authors/Creators

-01 Authors/Creators Nick Walker - MSA / Collective Architecture Lizzie Smith - Collective Architecture Nathan Cunningham - MSA / Collective Architecture
+Nick Walker - Project Architect - MSA / Collective Architecture

+Lizzie Smith - Collective Architecture

+Nathan Cunningham - MSA / Collective Architecture

+Jude Barber - Collective Architecture